sainikhith/sainikhith.github.io/_posts/2023-10-21-Calculating-Planet-Volumes-Python-And-Numpy copy.md

 * Numpy provides powerful indexing and slicing capabilities for accessing and modifying array data.
 You can slice Numpy arrays much like Python lists, but assignments also work in-place for fast operations.
 * Numpy integrates well with other scientific Python libraries like SciPy, Matplotlib, Pandas, and Scikit-Learn, making it a core foundation for many data science and scientific applications in Python.
 We will probably look at some of these in future posts.

 So in summary, Numpy is the core library for numerical data and high-performance multi-dimensional array computing in Python.
 It provides key data structures, array operations, and integrates with other libraries.
 Numpy is a fundamental package for scientific computing, data analysis, and machine learning in Python.
-I'm only really scratching the surface of what Numpy can do here, but you have to start somewhere, right.
+I'm only really scratching the surface of what Numpy can do here, but you have to start somewhere.

 ---
 ### the planets of the solar system
 This is a pretty simple mathematical problem to calculate the volume of a planet if you know the radius, but the reason we've chosen it, is that we want to explore how numpy can do a lot of calculations all at once using it's special data structures, and how quickly it can do them.
-So se start with a quick Google to grab the radii of all our planets.
+So we start with a quick Google to grab the radii of all our planets.

 | Planet | Radius |
 |:---|---:|